Skip to main content

 no_dataNo data is available for evaluationNo metric data reported during the evaluation window (e.g., no calls)

-no_data vs unknown: Use no_data to detect when your agents aren’t receiving traffic (which may itself be a problem). unknown is typically only seen briefly when a rule is first created or if there’s an evaluation system issue.
+no_data vs unknown: Use no_data to detect when your agents aren’t receiving traffic (which may itself be a problem). unknown indicates that the state could not be determined — for example, the rule has not yet been evaluated.
+New alert rules default to the ok state until their first evaluation.

 Quick start